-- · Identify as ethical social work practitioners by adhering to the NASW Code of Ethics and core values. - Engage in personal reflection and self-regulation to manage personal values. - Engage in supervision to guide professional growth and behavior. - Demonstrate professional and ethical behavior in oral, written, and electronic communication.
+- Identify as ethical social work practitioners by adhering to the NASW Code of Ethics and core values. - Engage in personal reflection and self-regulation to manage personal values. - Engage in supervision to guide professional growth and behavior. - Demonstrate professional and ethical behavior in oral, written, and electronic communication. - Engage in interprofessional collaboration in practice.